noxiiee/Noxiiee/README.md

-- 👋 Hi, I’m @Noxiiee, AKA B"J"D and I am using Github for my Website Development 1 Class at Raritan Valley Community College.
+- 👋 Hi, I’m @Noxiiee, AKA Jason Deitz
 - 👀 I’m interested in ...
 Learning!
 - 🌱 I’m currently learning ...
-My Classes are: (1) Web Page Development, (2) Desktop Computers Hardware and Software, (3) Networking Essentials, and (4) Privacy - Ethics - Computer Forensics.
+My Classes are: (1) Network Operating Systems and Cloud Computing, (2) CCNA 1 and 2
 - 💞️ I’m looking to collaborate on ...
-Homework
+CTFs
 - 📫 How to reach me ...
-Canvas
-- One of the core values of Raritan Valley Community College is to foster an environment of mutual respect, responsibility, and collaboration.
-The RVCC Code of Student Conduct (Code) establishes expectations of behavior for all RVCC students regardless of enrollment status or campus location.
-- By submitting to this repository, the student states that they have neither given nor received unauthorized aid on this assignment.
-- Additionally, the student will, to the best of their ability, use the README of this repository to link to any resources used to complete the assignment.
+LinkedIn

 <!---
 Noxiiee/Noxiiee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.